FarmData2/FarmData2/components/README.md

 - modify `.vue` file as appropriate.
 - modify the `.comp.cy.js` file as appropriate.

   - See component testing below...

+- Use other components as examples!!
+  - copy / paste and modify liberally.

 ## Component Structure